curtselak/Isbn.java/README.md

 The binary (Isbn.jar) is compiled for Java 8.

-Please consult the Wiki right away for an introduction to Isbn.java.
+Please visit the [Wiki](https://github.com/curtselak/Isbn.java/wiki) right away for an introduction to Isbn.java.

+The API javadoc's URL is https://curtselak.github.io/Isbn.java/io/sourceforge/curtthomas/isbn/package-summary.html.

 The src folder contains the package's source code.

-The doc folder contains the package's API javadoc.

 The xslt folder contains instructions for generating and compiling Isbn.java, and the
 .xsl files that are required in order to do.

+The testing folder contains instructions, test data, scripts, and Java classes that can be used to test Isbn.java once that it has been compiled.

 The io.sourceforge.curtthomas.isbn package is issued under the Apache License version 2.0.